 - a.
-How is telehealth being used to increase access to services? - Lebanon County has not seen an increase to access with telehealth; however, telehealth has assisted individuals already involved in services maintain access to their service providers. - b.
-Is the county implementing innovative practices to increase access to telehealth for individuals in the community?
-(For example, providing technology or designated spaces in the county for telehealth appointment.) - Lebanon County Mental Health has not implemented any practices to increase access to telehealth.
-Lebanon County would support any provider that requested assistance to do so.
+How is telehealth being used to increase access to services? - Many treatment providers in the community offer both in person and telehealth services for outpatient services, allowing increased access for individuals served within Lebanon County. - b.
+Is the county implementing innovative practices to increase access to telehealth for individuals in the community? - Lebanon County Mental Health has not implemented any practices to increase access to telehealth.
+Lebanon County would support any provider that requested assistance to do so. - c.
+What are the obstacles the county encounters in the deployment of telehealth services? (limited access to reliable internet, digital literacy, privacy concerns, and cultural and language barriers). - Lebanon County Mental Health has not heard of any obstacles in the deployment of telehealth services.